Peter Barnes (playwright): Later life

 In his later years Barnes turned his attention more in the direction of films, radio, and television.
 His screenplay for Elizabeth von Arnim's The Enchanted April earned him a nomination for the best adapted screenplay Oscar in 1992.
 He also wrote several hugely successful mini-series for U.S. television, including Arabian Nights, Merlin and Noah's Ark.
 For BBC Radio 3 he wrote a series of monologues entitled Barnes's People, for which he attracted a large number of well known actors: Laurence Olivier, John Gielgud, Alec Guinness, Peggy Ashcroft, Judi Dench, and Ian McKellen.
 His television miniseries for ABC and NBC were the most popular of the day with record audiences.

 Barnes continued writing historical comedies throughout the 1990s.
 These include Sunsets and Glories (1990), Dreaming (1999) which transferred to London's West End, and Jubilee (2001).
 He was the Royal Shakespeare Company's most produced living playwright at the time.

 The last play that Barnes completed was Babies, which is based on his experiences as an elderly father.
 His second wife gave birth to a daughter when he was 69, followed by triplets a year later.

 John Irvin directed his The Moon and the Stars with Alfred Molina about the film business in 1930s' Rome.
 A revival of his Noonday Demons was produced by renowned theatre designer John Napier.
 Barnes television miniseries are shown yearly as holiday favourites.

 Personal life

 Barnes, who had two sons and two daughters, married twice – in 1958 to Charlotte Beck and in 1995 to Christie Horn.
 His second wife, Christie, gave birth to his first daughter Leela in 2000 when he was 69.
+Leela is a writer, following in her father's footsteps.
 Barnes, who received much American mainstream media attention for his movies and US television miniseries in later life, quickly became a tabloid obsession in 2002 when he became a father again at the age of 71.
-His wife gave birth this time to triplets Abigail, Nathaniel and Zachary.
+This time Christie gave birth to triplets Abigail, Nathaniel and Zachary.
 Barnes died of a stroke on 1 July 2004.